fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 - line2: The type T also has to model the [*Regular*[1]](#Ref1) concept.
 This means that *TotallyOrdered* is defined in terms of *Regular*.
 - line3: A procedure less-than-operator (<) with the signature:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;T x T -> bool,
 must exist.
-This is the syntactic rule that allows us to write things like: a < b
+This is the syntactic rule that allows us to write things like:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a < b
 - line4: This is a semantic requirement, meaning that the less-than-operator procedure has to be a *Total Ordering relation*.

 But... remember that there are two kinds of *Total Ordering*.